By Daniel Margrain

 It was music to this writers ears that Corbyn began his campaign emphasizing Labour’s policy plans in a lucid and persuasive way.
 But in my view, he needs also to ensure that voters are to be under no illusion that the hard Brexit May is offering is not what people voted for.
 He needs to come out and say so unambiguously.
 In this way he has every chance of capturing a great swath of the Lib-Dem vote.
 It was therefore disappointing that Corbyn’s team announced on April 26, 2017 that the Labour leader would not take the opportunity to do so within a live televised TV debate format.

-Nevertheless, the two-pronged strategy of focusing on May’s shortcomings over Brexit on the one hand, and his emphasis on outlining policies to reduce inequality and create a fairer society on the other, could be the signal required to get the young to come out and vote in huge numbers.
-As a Corbyn supporter and campaigner, I have three words for May and the Tories in the days and weeks ahead: “Bring it on.”
+Nevertheless, the two-pronged strategy of focusing on May’s shortcomings over Brexit on the one hand, and Corbyn’s emphasis on outlining policies to reduce inequality and create a fairer society on the other, could be the trigger required to get the young to come out and vote in huge numbers.

+I rely on the generosity of my readers.
+I don’t make any money from my work and I’m not funded.
 If you’ve enjoyed reading this or another posting, please consider making a donation, no matter how small.
-I don’t make any money from my work, and I’m not funded.
-You can help continue my research and write independently outside the control of corporate-owned and power-serving media structures.… Thanks!
+You can help continue my research and write independently..… Thanks!